zhang-hua/cortana-intelligence-interactive-voice-response-bot/README.md

 # Deployment

+> For automated ARM deployment, see the end of this section

 ## Deploy Azure Resources
 Create the following resources using the [Azure Portal](https://portal.azure.com/), [PowerShell](https://docs.microsoft.com/en-us/powershell/azure/install-azurerm-ps?view=azurermps-3.8.0), or [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
 > Unless otherwise noted, use any configuration and scale parameters you like